This page provides a conceptual overview of logs-based metrics.

 The data for logs-based metrics comes from log entries received after the metrics are created.
 The metrics are not populated with data from log entries that are already in Logging.

-Go to the Stackdriver Logging > Logs-based metrics page in the GCP Console:
+Go to the Google Cloud's operations suite Logging > Logs-based metrics page in the Cloud Console:

-Select an existing GCP project at the top of the page.
-The lists of logs-based metrics in your GCP project appear:
+Select an existing Google Cloud project at the top of the page.
+The lists of logs-based metrics in your Google Cloud project appear:

-Cloud Identity and Access Management roles and permissions govern access to GCP data.
-Following is a summary of the common roles and permissions a GCP project member needs to access logs-based metrics:
+Identity and Access Management roles and permissions govern access to Google Cloud data.
+Following is a summary of the common roles and permissions a Google Cloud project member needs to access logs-based metrics:

 Logging/Logs Configuration Writer (

 roles/logging.configWriter) lets you list, create, get, update, and delete logs-based metrics.